Levantine Aurignacian: Phases

-Next period: the Kebaran microlithic culture
+Succession

 By the end of the Levantine Aurignacian, gradual changes took place in stone industries.
 The first phase of the Epipalaeolithic Near East, also known as Kebaran, lasts from 20,000 to 12,150 BP.
 Small stone tools called microliths and retouched bladelets can be found for the first time.
 The microliths of this culture period differ greatly from the Aurignacian artifacts.